threefoldfoundation/info_threefold_pub/wiki/main/concepts/threefold/threefold_tech.md

 - TFTech is working together with industry partners to sell its software
   - Major partners: HPE, Solidaridad, Kleos (learn more on [threefold.io/partners](https://threefold.io/partners)
-- Income - License and OEM agreements involving the TFTech technology: - License fees can be in the form of a revenue share on commercial products being developed on top of the TF platform. - With respect to the TF Grid, a fee of 10% of revenue generated is charged for as a license fee for certified edge cloud capacity registered on the TF Grid network
+- Income - License and OEM agreements involving the TFTech technology: - License fees can be in the form of a revenue share on commercial products being developed on top of the TF platform. - With respect to the TF Grid, a fee of 10% of revenue generated is charged for as a license fee for certified edge Internet Capacity registered on the TF Grid network
 - Investors to this point:
   - Self-funded by founders & current funding round